defactor-com/documentation/docs/pools/back-end/api/counterpartyPools/restful.md

 ### `Borrow`

-Borrow the indicated amount of the token from the pool if it is not close and there is enough funds.
-Where the amount in the request body corresponds to the token on which the contract is based.
+Borrow the supplied amount of the base token from the pool if the deadline was reached and status is `created`.
+This endpoint is equivalent to the action `collectPool` in the contract.

-The `counterpartypool` contract needs the approval to spend the amount of collateral token on behalf of the borrower, to give the approve the [`erc20 approve`](#erc20-approve) endpoint could be used.
-Also, to get the amount of collateral token use the [`calculate collateral amount`](#calculate-collateral-token-amount) endpoint.

 **HTTP Request Method**: POST